Edmonton Oilers vs. Colorado Avalanche Best Game Props

 Grant White

-The Avalanche have looked even more impressive early in games, tallying 12 times and recording first-period goals in six of their ten matchups.
-This postseason, part of the Avs game plan has been to assert themselves early, forcing their opponents to try and keep pace.
-Don’t expect them to deviate from what got them here against an Oilers squad that doesn’t have any breaks.
+Although the third has the best odds to be the highest-scoring period, we’ve seen more reserved efforts from teams in the final frame this postseason.
+That was the case in Game 1 of the Western Conference Final, as just seven of the 32 high-danger chances and 19 of the 71 shots were in the final 20 minutes.
+Whichever team has the lead will be happy to sit back and close out the contest rather than opening themselves up to additional opportunities.

-Similar game plans and abundant skills should help both teams score in the first period.
+Offense flowing naturally in the second period of Oilers’ contests has been a reliable trend that isn’t worth betting against.

-Edmonton Oilers vs. Colorado Avalanche: Both Teams to Score Three or More Goals +130
+Edmonton Oilers vs. Colorado Avalanche: Both Teams to Score in the Second Period -110

-We’re not expecting the offense to be limited to the first period.
-Both teams have a knack for scoring, while Mike Smith and Darcy Kuemper have looked suspect at times in these playoffs.
-That should help both teams reach three goals in the series opener.
+We’ve highlighted another prop that correlates strongly with the first, both teams to find the back of the net in the middle frame.
+Strong underlying metrics are propping up Edmonton’s scoring.
+However, the Avs also have a few noteworthy trends.

-Kuemper hasn’t been tested frequently, with the Avs allowing just 27 shots per game.
-However, Kuemper is stopping just 90.4% of attempts.
-His struggles date back to the regular season, with the 32-year-old recording a .895 save percentage over his last 17 appearances.
+Both teams have scored in the second period in five straight matchups and eight of 11 playoff games.
+The supporting analytics have been less reliable in Colorado’s contests, but they are trending in a similar direction to the Oilers.
+Over the past four Avalanche contests, 39.8% of the total quality chances between both teams have been attempted in the second period.
+Moreover, most opportunities have occurred in the middle frame in three of those five matchups.

 This website uses cookies to improve your experience while you navigate through the website.
 Out of these cookies, the cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
 We also use third-party cookies that help us analyze and understand how you use this website.
 These cookies will be stored in your browser only with your consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these cookies may have an effect on your browsing experience.